bandrefilipe/brewer/README.md

 The application is divided in multiple modules, following the aforementioned hexagonal architecture.

 - [brewer-api](./adapters/brewer-api/README.md "brewer-api")
-  > An adapter that exposes REST endpoints to consumers of our application.
+  > An adapter that exposes REST endpoints to consumers of our application
 - [brewer-application](./brewer-application/README.md "brewer-application")
   > Holds classes that make up the core of the application: services that implement use cases which query and modify the domain model
 - [brewer-commons](./brewer-commons/README.md "brewer-commons")